STARTUP NAME – 10 NAME YOUR STARTUP STEPS

 Step 6: Check the Name in Other Languages

 English is a combination of many languages.
-There have been instances in which a product name meant a curse word in another language.
+There have been instances where a product name meant a curse word in another language.
 Nokia/Microsoft’s “Lumia” phone line is one example.
 In Spanish slang, it means “prostitute.”
 The car manufacturer “Peugeot” has a similar meaning in some Chinese dialects.
-Use a website like http://wordsafety.com/ (Link) to check your name before you fall in love with it.
+Use a website like http://wordsafety.com/ (link) to check your name before you fall in love with it.

 Step 7: Is the Domain Name Available?

 OK, the list is shorter.
-Now comes the big list thinning check.
-Is the domain name available?
-If you haven’t done domain name searches before, you’re about to be shocked.
+Now comes the big list-thinning check.
+Would you happen to know if the domain name is available?
+You will be shocked if you haven’t done domain name searches before.
 Most names left on your list are likely already “owned” by someone.
-There are hundreds of people worldwide who make six to seven-figure incomes buying and selling domain names.
-The odds that many, if any, names on your reduced list are not owned by someone is relatively low.
-Any name with a small number of characters, like three to five, are almost positively owned by someone on the web already.
-I recommend using https://domains.google.com (Link) to search.
-I use it exclusively for all my businesses and my clients to find, buy and manage domains.
-There is no better service IMHO.
+Hundreds worldwide make six- to seven-figure incomes buying and selling domain names.
+The odds that many, if any, names on your reduced list are not owned by someone are relatively low.
+Any name with a small number of characters, like three to five, is almost positively owned by someone on the web.
+I recommend using https://domains.google.com (link) to search.
+I use it exclusively for businesses and clients to find, buy, and manage domains.
+There is no better service, IMHO.

 Step 8: Should You Choose a Dot Com if Possible?